A Buyers’ and Sellers’ Guide to Contingent Offers

 If you were waiting to sell your home before buying but you have a good feeling that your home will eventually sell, you can simply remove the home contingency.

-If you are a buyer and would like to make an offer on an active contingent property, you need to talk with your Realtor about exactly what the current offer is contingent upon.
+If you are a buyer and would like to make an offer on an active contingent property, you need to talk with your realtor about exactly what the current offer is contingent upon.
 After that, you can decide if you want to make an offer known as a "backup offer."
 Your offer could only be considered for acceptance if the current contract falls through.

-Contingency Tips for Sellers
+Contingency tips for sellers

 Contingent offers typically benefit the buyer.
 Sellers are more apt to accept a contingent offer in a buyer’s market when the home has been on the market for a while.